-8K cameras like the Canon EOS R5 show the future of video capture, but to make the most of it, you really need the best 8K monitor on which to view and edit your footage.
-Trouble is, even in 2021, the selection of 8K computer monitors you can actually buy is just as limited as the selection of 8K-capable cameras on the market.
-At present, only Dell offers an 8K monitor, with ViewSonic due to release a rival screen soon.
+8K cameras like the Canon EOS R5 and Fujifilm X-H2 show the future of video capture, but to make the most of it, you really need the best 8K monitor on which to view and edit your footage.
+Trouble is, even in 2023 speeds, there's still only ONE true 8K monitor you can realistically buy - the Dell UltraSharp UP3218K.

 What is 8K?